 The industry is now looking for alternatives to storing data as an electrical charge.
 In particular, the future lies in storing data as resistance.

-ReRAM and some other emerging NVM technologies like Phase Change Memory (PCM) and Magnetoresistive random-access memory (MRAM) store bits as resistance.
+ReRAM (or RRAM) and some other emerging NVM technologies like Phase Change Memory (PCM) and Magnetoresistive random-access memory (MRAM) store bits as resistance.
 Each of these technologies uses a different technique to reversibly change the resistance of a material (i.e., a chemical element).
 PCM uses heat, MRAM uses magnetization, and ReRAM uses material resistivity.
 This ability to store data as resistance enables these technologies to scale to more advanced geometries than those that store it as an electrical charge.

 With ReRAM, the application of positive and negative voltages creates either a 1 (low resistance state) or a 0 (high resistance state) to store data in the memory cell.
 You can read more about how ReRAM works on our Technology page.